Job-Scheduling Games with Time-Dependent Processing Times: Equilibrium Inefficiency

 Let $\CidenticalGlobal^{-DA} =\CidenticalMachines^{-DA} \cap \Cglobal$.
 That is, the class of games with a global priority list, identical speeds, and non-decreasing completion time.
 We bound the $PoA$ of this class.

 The following simple observation will be used in our proof.
-It shows that the makespan produced by LS algorithm can only increase if the length of a single job is extended.
+It shows that the makespan produced by LS algorithm cannot decrease if the length of a single job is extended.
 Formally,

 \begin{observation} Let $G\in \CidenticalGlobal^{-DA}$ be a game with $\pi=(1,2,\ldots,n)$ and processing time functions $(p_1(t),\ldots,p_n(t))$.
 Assume that in a run of LS (Algorithm~\ref{alg:LS}), the starting time of job $u$ is $t_u$.
-Consider a game $G'$ with the same priority list and processing time functions as in $G$, except for job $u$ whose processing time unction, $p'_u(t)$, is defined such that $p'_u(t)\ge p_u(t)$ for all $t\ge t_u$.
+Consider a game $G'$ with the same priority list and processing time functions as in $G$, except for job $u$ whose processing time function, $p'_u(t)$, is defined such that $p'_u(t_u)\ge p_u(t_u)$.
 Then the makespan of a schedule produced by LS on $G'$ is not smaller than the makespan produced by LS on $G$. \end{observation} \begin{proof} Let $C_{max}$ be the makespan of a $NE$, $\sigma$, produced by running LS on $G$.
 Let $u$ be a job as described above.
 Consider the game $G'$ in which the processing time function of job $u$ is replaced by $p'_u(t)$.
 Consider the schedule $\sigma'$ produced by running LS on $G'$ and let $C'_{max}$ be the resulting makespan.

 For every $1 \le i \le n$, let $L_i=(L_{i,1},..,L_{i,m})$ and $L'_i=(L'_{i,1},..,L'_{i,m})$ denote the non-increasing sorted vectors of machine loads after the assignment of job $i$ during an LS run on $G$ and $G'$ respectively.
 For every $i<u$, clearly $L_i=L'_i$.
 In addition, $t_u=L_{{u-1},m}$, as this the machine is chosen by $u$.
 We now show by induction that for every $i\ge u$, for every $j \in M$, it holds that $L_{i,j}\le L'_{i,j}$.
 The base case is $i=u$.
 In a run of LS, job $u$ joins a machine with load $L_{{u-1},m}=t_u$.
 By our assumption on $p'_u$, we have that $p'_u(t)\ge p_u(t)$.
 Therefore, for all $j$, $L_{u,j}\le L'_{u,j}$.
 For the induction step, for every $i>u$, job $i$ joins a machine with load $L'_{{i-1},m}\ge L_{{i-1},m}$, and since $a_i\le1$, the completion time of $i$ in $\sigma'$ is not smaller than its completion time in $\sigma$.
 Therefore, for all $j$, $L_{i,j}\le L'_{i,j}$.
 In particular, for $i=n$ we get that $C'_{max} = L_{n,1} \ge L'_{n,1} = C_{max}$. \end{proof}